Gluing Branes, I

 Our picture is also supported by results on mirror symmetry.
 It is known that the category of $A$-branes should be extended to include configurations of Lagrangian branes with flat connections that are not quite unitary, but have monodromies with eigenvalues of unit modulus \cite{PolisZaslow}. \footnote{The mnemonic is ``fat slags'' according to R.~Thomas.} This allows for the possibility of Jordan block structure and is precisely what we described above.
 In \cite{PolisZaslow} this Jordan structure appeared along the whole Lagrangian brane, and in our case essentially only at a point, but this is not a material difference.
 Note also that turning on the gluing VEV would affect the morphisms in the Fukaya category (discussed in section 3.2 of \cite{PolisZaslow}) exactly as expected from turning on a VEV in the superpotential.

-The above picture does not exclude the existence of smoothing deformations, and indeed Joyce has studied such examples.
+The above picture does not exclude the existence of smoothing deformations, and indeed Joyce has studied such examples \cite{Joyce:1999tz}.
 The question however is whether the first order infinitesimal deformations give rise to such a smoothing, and we seem to find this is not the case.
+In fact in Joyce's picture, using results of \cite{AkahoJoyce}, small deformations by modes on the intersection should only deform the bounding cochain and thus also leave the underlying Lagrangian submanifolds intact \cite{JoyceCorrespondence}.
 This can probably also be understood by thinking about intersecting branes in a hyperk\"ahler set-up, because then $A$-branes and $B$-branes are related by a hyperk\"ahler rotation.